 Vegas is most well-known for the strip and downtown Las Vegas (aka Freemont Street).
 With dozens of themed hotels and casinos, extravagant swimming pools and hot tubs, amazing shows, endless buffets, and tons of other ways to have fun (often a little too much fun), Vegas has something for almost everyone.
-But there are also ways to enjoy yourself outside of Vegas; the city is a great starting point for some excellent RV or campervan camping trips.
+But there are also ways to enjoy yourself outside of the Las Vegas strip; the city is a great starting point for some excellent RV or campervan getaways.

 There are several renowned national parks near Las Vegas.
-The Grand Canyon and Bryce Canyon National Park are both about four hours away; Zion National Park is about three hours away; and Death Valley is only a two-hour drive from Las Vegas—just to name a few.
+The Grand Canyon and Bryce Canyon National Park are both about four hours away; Zion National Park is about three hours away, and Death Valley is only a two-hour drive from Las Vegas—to name a few.

 So, spend a few days in Sin City and then de-sin on the road, all while soaking in some beautiful scenery.

 Here are some of the best RV and campervan campgrounds near Las Vegas.

 The sky around Mesquite Spring is very dark, which makes for some incredible views of stars, and the daytime views, particularly of the surrounding mountains, are beautiful too.
 There are also some great day hike opportunities near the campground.
 Note that there is no cell service at Mesquite Spring; you can get a signal at the main road a couple miles away.

 Situated less than an hour from Sin City, Lake Mead offers some of the best camping near Las Vegas.
 There are 700 miles of shoreline that you can enjoy by swimming, boating, waterskiing, fishing, and more.